zafarella/caao/README.md

+trying port it to maven when have time.

 #The CAAO
 ====
 Stands for Context-aware orginizer.
 The main idea of the project is creation of orginizer wich is context-aware [(Mark Weiser)](http://en.wikipedia.org/wiki/Mark_Weiser).